 In September 2019, we entered into a Revenue Interest Financing Agreement ("the Revenue Interest Agreement") with HCR.
 In June 2021, we, and certain of our subsidiaries, entered into an amendment of the Revenue Interest Agreement (the "Amended Revenue Interest Agreement") with, among others, HCR.
-We received \$75.0 million, less certain transaction expenses, upon closing of the Revenue Interest Agreement (the "First Investment Amount") and \$60.0 million upon closing of the Amended Revenue Interest Agreement (the "Second Investment Amount") and together with the First Investment Amount, the "deferred royalty obligation".
+We received \$75.0 million, less certain transaction expenses, upon closing of the Revenue Interest Agreement (the "First Investment Amount") and \$60.0 million upon closing of the Amended Revenue Interest Agreement (the "Second Investment Amount" and, together with the First Investment Amount, the "Investment Amount").

-In exchange for the above payments, HCR will receive payments from us at a tiered percentage (the "Applicable Tiered Percentage") of net revenues of selinexor and any of our other future products, including worldwide net product sales and upfront payments, milestones, and royalties.
+In exchange for the above payments, HCR receives payments from us at a tiered percentage (the "Applicable Tiered Percentage") of net revenues of selinexor and any of our other future products, including worldwide net product sales and upfront payments, milestones, and royalties.
 The Applicable Tiered Percentage is subject to reduction in the future if a target based on cumulative U.S. net sales of selinexor is met.
-Total payments to HCR are capped at 185% of the Investment Amount.
+Prior to the Second Amendment (as defined below) in August 2023, total payments to HCR were capped at 185% of the Investment Amount (the "Payment Cap").

-If HCR has not received 65% of the First Investment Amount by December 31, 2022, 100% of the First Investment Amount and 65% of the Second Investment amount by December 31, 2024, or 100% of both the First Investment Amount and the Second Investment Amount by September 30, 2026, we must make a cash payment sufficient to gross up the payments to such minimum amounts.
+Under the terms of the Amended Revenue Interest Agreement, if HCR had not received 100% of the First Investment Amount and 65% of the Second Investment Amount by December 31, 2024 (the "First Minimum Aggregate Payment"), or 100% of both the First Investment Amount and the Second Investment Amount by September 30, 2026, we were required to make a cash payment sufficient to gross up the payments to such minimum amounts.